 - They can be situated along the abdominal aorta and inferior vena cava, and are ordered into 2 groups- pre-aortic and para-aortic.

 - Pre-aortic nodes: The nodes are situated around the origin of coeliac, superior mesenteric, and inferior mesenteric arteries and are consequently termed as coeliac, superior mesenteric, and inferior mesenteric nodes.
-They get the lymph from the organs provided by these arteries.
+They get the lymph from the organs supplied by these arteries.

 The efferents from pre-aortic nodes create the intestinal lymph trunks, which drain in the cisterna chyli.

-Para-aortic (lateral aortic) nodes: They may be situated on every side of the abdominal aorta, some nodes of the group be located supporting the aorta and termed retroaortic nodes.
+Para-aortic (lateral aortic) nodes: They may be situated on every side of the abdominal aorta, some nodes of the group are located supporting the aorta and termed retroaortic nodes.
 The para-aortic nodes are also termed lumbar nodes.
 They get the lymph from suprarenal glands, kidneys and ureters, and testes or ovaries.
 They also get the lymph from the majority of the pelvic organs and the lower extremities via internal iliac, external iliac, common iliac, and other pelvic nodes.

 The efferents from para-aortic nodes create lumbar trunks which drain in the cisterna chyli.